Honey Mustard Ham and Cheese on Pretzel Slider

 Substitutions

-- Black Forest ham -> honey ham
+- Use honey ham instead of Black Forest ham

-- Black Forest ham -> smoked ham
+- Use smoked ham instead of Black Forest ham

 Tips